 But it was much more than that.
 The salt water seemed somehow to soothe something in me that I didn't even know needed soothing.
 It might have been the waves or the sunshine or the comfort of the tides, whose rhythm I could never quite calculate.
 Maybe it was the waves, whose sets I couldn't predict no matter how many times I've counted them.
 Catching and riding waves still escapes me but letting them crash over me seems to work just fine to fix what's broken inside.

 I come from a farming family.
 We are generations of working the earth and the animals and most of us have never seen the ocean.
 My kids have never worked the earth and wouldn't know a bull from a dairy cow.
 Trying to explain the seasons or the birthing of a calf or the misery of detasseling corn is a waste of the breath I already can't hold long enough to wait for good sets.
 Some things have to be felt; experienced.

 The ocean; they know.

-They know the waves and the tides, marine life and sand in their sanwiches.
+They know the waves and the tides, marine life and sand in their sandwiches.
 They are mermaids who recognize the sweep of the wave hitting shore with it's bubbling hiss that fades to a fizzle.
-They can feel the waves even surf them.
-They have something I never had -not because they're spoiled millennials but because we gave them an awesome thing- beach memories.
+They can feel the waves and even surf them.
+They have something I never had -not because they're spoiled millennials but because we were lucky enough to give them an awesome thing- beach memories.
 That doesn't mean they get a trip to the shore every time they long for fresh seafood but it doesn't either mean they're entitled or spoiled.
 It means they're blessed- lucky, fortunate, and tan more of the year than not.